Does creatine make you gain weight

 1. Monitoring water intake

-As discussed earlier, one of the potential side effects of creatine supplementation is an increase in water weight due to water retention in the muscles.
+As discussed earlier, one of the potential side effects of creatine supplementation is an increase in water weight because of water retention in the muscles.
 Monitoring water intake and ensuring adequate hydration is essential to managing this weight gain.
 Drinking plenty of water can help flush out excess water weight and prevent dehydration, which can exacerbate the risk of electrolyte imbalances.

 1. Adjusting exercise routine